just214/www.tsx.guide/.github/ISSUE_TEMPLATE/suggestion-for-documentation-site.md

 ---
 name: Suggestion for Documentation/Site
-about: Share your idea for how to make the documentation or site better
+about: Share your idea for how to make the documentation or site better.
 title: ""
 labels: enhancement
 assignees: ""